Top-rated local movers that handle Omaha to Lancaster moves

 - Lancaster is less walkable than Omaha with a score of 29 out of 100 vs Omaha’s 48 out of 100.

-- Air quality in Lancaster is good, and in Omaha it's good.
+- Air quality in Lancaster is Good, and in Omaha it’s Good.

-- Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.
+- Elevator reservation: Reserve elevator access early if your building requires it, to avoid delays on moving day.

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Ensure the company you choose is licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

 - State regulator: You can verify a California moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

 Where to live in Lancaster